Paint Sprayer

 Create job alert

-Do you have paint spraying experience, wet or powder coating and looking for a long term a new job in Coventry?
-Jonathan Lee Recruitment is helping an international defence manufacturer recruit a paint sprayer paying £14.40 per hour working 08:00 - 16:30 Monday to Thursday, 08:00 - 15:10 Friday.
+Do you have paint spraying experience, wet or powder coating, looking for a long term stable career within Coventry?
+Jonathan Lee Recruitment is helping a collaborative company within the defence Industry to recruit a paint sprayer to work an 08:00 - 4:30pm Mon - Thurs with a 3:10pm finsih Friday paying £14.40 per hour.

 As a Paint Sprayer, you will manual spray components for the supply to the composites and defence industries.
 You will work to a production plan as supplied by the Team Leader and will work in teams within a busy production cell.